nireshd/express_mongodb_restAPI/README.md

 ## Demo: To query database
 Send Get request to : http://13.229.100.17:8001/search?q="search_parameter" where "search_parameter" is the topic you would like to query.
+An of corresponding question numbers will be returned.

 Example: http://13.229.100.17:8001/search?q="Ribosomes"